The Seven Worst Investor Relations mistakes Made by Executives

 A good analyst will update their recommendation based on a balance between the performance of your company and the performance of its shares.
 If the value of your shares begins to outpace the value of your company, then an astute analyst should put a “sell” or “hold” recommendation on your stock.
 Period.

 Now, if you go and throw an undignified fit and act like a cry baby when (not if) this happens, you can do serious long-term damage to your analyst relationships (Word gets around).
-Most of the time, if you have a good relationship with your analyst, they’ll give you a heads up outside of market hours before their report goes out.
-If their recommendation is supported by the facts: thank them for the heads up, be calm, and carry on.
+Most of the time, if you have a good relationship with your analyst, they’ll give you a heads-up outside of market hours before their report goes out.
+If their recommendation is supported by the facts be sure to thank them for the heads-up, stay calm, and carry on.
 If it’s not supported by the facts, then kindly and professionally point out the discrepancy with supporting evidence that is publicly available.

-If your disclosures and reporting make your business difficult to understand, you’re unlikely to garner coverage from the sell-side and investment from the buy-side.
-Many companies claim they report in this manner for “competitive reasons.”
-Whatever the reason, if your financial reporting is indecipherable then your investors won’t trust you, you will trade at a discount, and your cost of capital will be higher than necessary.
+If your disclosures and reporting make your business difficult to understand, it will make it more difficult to garner research coverage from the sell side and investment from the buy side.
+Many companies claim that their lack of transparency is meant to protect competitively sensitive information.
+That may be.
+But whatever the reason, if your financial reporting is indecipherable, you will trade at a discount, and your cost of capital will be higher than necessary.

-Instead, provide your investors with clear reporting and a long-term plan with measurable milestones.
-Executing against these milestones will earn you greater credibility.
+Instead, provide your investors with a clear story, a long-term plan, and measurable milestones.

 Credible CEOs and CFOs never talk about:

-- The analysts that are going to launch coverage on their company (before they officially launch); or
+- The analysts that are going to launch coverage on their company (before they officially launch).

 - Their predictions on what their analysts’ recommendations and target prices will be.

-Nevermind the liability created by any of these actions, acting in this manner is detrimental to your credibility.
-You will succeed only in alienating both the sell-side and the buy-side.
+Never mind the liability created by any of these actions, acting in this manner is detrimental to management’s credibility.
+Such proclamations will succeed only in alienating both the sell side and the buy side.

 Another area of promotion to be mindful of is the use of hyperbolic language.
-If you catch yourself uttering any of the following phrases, there is a good chance you are coming off as promotional to your audience: Extremely major (Yes, a CEO said this recently); World’s most advanced; World’s largest; It’s gonna be ‘uge; etc. You get the idea.
-If you are going to say something over-the-top, you better have bullet proof evidence to back-up your claim.
+If you are going to say something over-the-top like “We are the world’s best…”, you better have bullet proof evidence to back-up your claim.
 And even if the claim is bullet proof, you should acknowledge the over-the-top nature of what you’re saying and immediately provide backing evidence.

-An extreme example of exclusion is raising money through an un-brokered private placement.
-This hurts everyone in the sell-side.
-It also hurts you as a public company because the sell-side will be very reluctant to allocate any more resources to you.
+An extreme example of exclusion is raising money through an un-brokered placement.
+While there are times that a company has no other option, an un-brokered placement hurts everyone on the sell side.
+It also hurts the company doing the un-brokered placement because the sell side will be very reluctant to allocate any more resources to them.

-Here are a few more behaviours that will hurt your sell-side relationships:
+Here are a few more behaviors that hurt sell side relationships:

-- Exclude broker-dealers that are providing research from institutional marketing;
+- Excluding broker-dealers that provide research coverage from institutional marketing.

-- Threaten to scuttle a fully marketed debt or equity offering;
+- Threatening to scuttle a fully marketed debt or equity offering.

-- Undermine your broker-dealer by mishandling your roadshow commitments; and
+- Undermining your broker-dealer by mishandling roadshow commitments.

-- Utilize an investor relations firm that competes directly with the broker-dealer.
+- Utilizing an investor relations firm that competes directly with the broker-dealer.

-If your company has just put out some bad news, you should get out in front of it.
-Meet with your investors and provide them the context they need to truly understand what is going on.
+If your company has just released bad news, you should get out in front of it.
+Meet with your investors and provide them with the context they need to truly understand what is going on.
 Unfortunately, many companies burn their bridges by avoiding their investors during challenging times.
-Once an investor puts you in the penalty box, it’s very difficult to get back on the ice again.
+Again, once an investor puts a company in the penalty box, it’s very difficult to get back on the ice again.

 A Final word on Investor Relations Mistakes

-The common mistakes described above negatively impact capital market relationships and, by extension, shareholder value.
-That said, many of these mistakes are not covered by the formal rules and regulations of the capital markets.
-Many of the rules are unwritten, and we’ve seen the consequences to companies that consistently break these unwritten rules.
-Increasingly, shareholders are holding management teams accountable for their sins.
-Market Climber helps management teams understand the unwritten rules of the capital markets, and avoid its many traps.
+The common mistakes described above negatively impact investor relationships and shareholder value.
+That said, many of these mistakes are not covered by formal rules and regulations.
+Unfortunately, many of the rules are unwritten, and the consequences to companies that break these unwritten rules can be severe.
+Market Climber helps management teams understand the unwritten rules of the capital markets and avoid its many traps.